pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-28-elafonisos-geralimena-wing-and-wing.md

 I put a reef in the main and off we went!
 Vite & Rêves, always eager to be sailing, accelerated straight to 9 knots.
 We almost had a collective whiplash.
 We went as fast as the waves, which makes for a very comfortable ride.

 Later in the day, the wind decreased slowly and turned to the south, luckily via east, not via west, where we are going.
-During few hours, we could go wing on wing, which in a monohull is always slightly disquieting because the possibility of a broach or chinese gibe.
+During few hours, we could go wing and wing, which in a monohull is always slightly disquieting because the possibility of a broach or chinese gibe.
 On Vite & Rêves, with her double main sheet system, there is nothing to worry about.
 I took a nap on the trampolines.

-{{< image src="IMG_6886.jpg" alt="Wing on wing" ratio="3x2" >}}
+{{< image src="IMG_6886.jpg" alt="Wing and wing" ratio="3x2" >}}

 We passed cape Tainaron, the middle finger of the Peloponnesos hand.